shtoshni/fast-coref/README.md

 ```

 **Note**<br/>
 The model is saved in two parts.
-All the other parametes are saved separately
+The document encoder and all the remaining parametes
-from the document encoder parameters.
-The separately saved document encoder
+are saved separately.
+The document encoder can then be easily uploaded to
-can be easily uploaded to Hugginface due to this separation.
+Huggingface.

 ### Inference